Bernalillo County, New Mexico: Presidential

 In presidential elections prior to 1992, Bernalillo County primarily voted for Republican Party candidates, only supporting three Democratic candidates in six elections total.
 (Franklin D. Roosevelt four times, Harry S. Truman and Lyndon B. Johnson once each).
 From 1992 on, the county has backed Democratic Party candidates in every presidential election.
 While the margins were relatively narrow from 1992 to 2004, since then the county has tilted strongly Democratic similar to many urban counties nationwide.

+The region around Nob Hill and Downtown, which includes the University of New Mexico, is where the greatest Democratic strength in the county lies, with parts of the North Valley near the river also contributing.
+The Isleta Reservation in the southern strip of the county is also a highly Democratic region.
+The heavily Hispanic South Valley, as well as Atrisco and Armijo, which have long been Democratic strongholds, have been recently trending heavily toward the Republican party, with several precincts flipping in the 2024 election.
+Republican strength in the county lies east of Tijeras, in parts of the southeast near Kirtland Air Force Base, and for a long time in much of the Northeast Heights region, although this area showed a Democratic trend in the 2024 election.

 Communities

 A local toponymic oddity is that the town of Bernalillo, north of Albuquerque, is not actually in Bernalillo County.
 When established in 1852, the county was named for the town of Bernalillo, which was incorporated into Sandoval County in 1903.